 - If making in advance for a gathering, I suggest keeping the produce and dressing mixtures separate and then mixing them together about a half hour before serving.
 This keeps the slaw crisp and the colors of the produce more vibrant-looking.

-- **Honey is low FODMAP in servings of up to 1 teaspoon or 7 grams per serving.
-Honey is also optional and should be omitted if doing a Whole30.
+- Honey: low FODMAP in servings of up to 1 teaspoon or 7 grams per serving.
+Honey is also optional and should be omitted if doing a Whole30 or if eating vegan.

 - Prep Time: 10 minutes

 - Cuisine: American